-Carrying out Trap-Neuter-Return (TNR) improves community cats’ lives, but there might be times when you have to help a kitty beyond getting him neutered.
-You might come across a community cat who looks sick or injured and requires medical attention, and in some cases he may need immediate medical attention.
-Remember, community cats are healthy, and look it!
-This information is designed to guide you when you find a cat who needs more than TNR.
+Trap-Neuter-Return (TNR) improves community cats’ lives, but there might be a time when you have to help a cat beyond getting her spayed.
+If you come across a community cat who looks sick or injured, she may need immediate veterinary attention.
 It’s important for you to have an action plan in place to provide the best care and make the right decisions to save the life of any sick or injured feline.

-- Trapping sick or injured cats.
-Our guide on hard to trap cats has a section on tips for safely trapping sick or injured kitties.
-One of the best methods is using a Drop Trap, which gives you more control over when the trap is sprung so you can safely enclose the sick or injured cat inside.
+- Know how to trap sick or injured cats.
+We have tips for safely trapping sick or injured kitties below.
+One of the best methods is using a Drop Trap, which gives you more control over when the trap is sprung, so you can safely enclose the sick or injured cat inside.

 Where to Take a Sick or Injured Community Cat

 If you do not already have a trusted community cat-friendly veterinarian or clinic, we have some advice on finding the right veterinary professional for your needs.
 Your partner veterinarian should be able to aid you not only in treating sick or injured community cats, but also in every aspect of your TNR work.

 - Find a full-service veterinary clinic or hospital.
 Get to know the veterinarians and animal hospitals in your area, especially those familiar with caring for community cats.
 If you already have a trusted veterinarian and veterinary team but they are not fully familiar with the specific protocol for TNR or community cats, direct them to our .
 If you know a TNR advocate or group in your area, consult with them.
 They may have recommendations for veterinarians who are willing and experienced with TNR.